 Parents are encouraged to label all items for easy identification.
-Unclaimed coats, hats, and gloves will be hung on the hooks by the gym.
-Periodically the unclaimed items will be donated to local organizations.
+Unclaimed coats, hats, and gloves will be placed in the designated Lost and Found area within each building.
+Twice a year (December 18 and June 30), the unclaimed items will be donated to local organizations.